 As we have mentioned earlier, every marked plain dtsi-box could be interpreted as the LDTSIPN.
 Therefore, we can evaluate performance with the LDTSIPNs corresponding to dtsi-boxes and then transfer the results to the latter.

-Let $\simeq$ denote isomorphism between SMCs that binds their initial states.
+Let $\simeq$ denote isomorphism between SMCs that binds their initial states, where two SMCs are isomorphic if their EDTMCs are so and the sojourn times in the isomorphic states of the EDTMCs are identically distributed.